birdofpreyru/react-utils/docs/docs/api/configs/webpack.md

   - `outputPath` - **string** - Build output path.
 Defaults `build`.

 The generated config does the following:
-- References to font asset (EOF, OTF, SVG, TTF, WOFF, WOFF2) files located in the `src/assets/fonts` folder of the library's source code are rewritten to to `LIBRARY_NAME/src/assets/fonts/FILENAME.FILE_EXTENSION` so that the host package of the library is able to find and bundle them.
+- References to font asset (EOF, OTF, TTF, WOFF, WOFF2) files located in the `src/assets/fonts` folder of the library's source code are rewritten to to `LIBRARY_NAME/src/assets/fonts/FILENAME.FILE_EXTENSION` so that the host package of the library is able to find and bundle them.